 Do I need work experience?

-Work experience is vital for getting a taste of the industry and helping you decide which area is best for you.
+Work experience helps you to get a taste of the industry and to decide which area is best for you.
 It impresses employers and shows that you are committed to the sector.
 You can improve your career prospects by getting experience while still studying, either in the evenings, at weekends or during the holidays.
 Getting experience in any part of the business early on in your career provides an ideal grounding for your future.
 Whether you decide to go into management, set up your own business or take another path, mastering the basics can help you along the way.